Panthera pardus tulliana: Historical range

-However surveys in western Turkey between 2000 and 2004 found no contemporary evidence of leopards.
+but surveys in western Turkey between 2000 and 2004 found no contemporary evidence of leopards.
 Extensive trophy hunting is thought to be the prime factor for the decline of the Anatolian leopard in this area.
-One hunter named Mantolu Hasan killed at least fifteen leopards between 1930 and 1950.
 It is considered locally extinct in western Turkey since the mid-1970s.
 No signs of the presence of leopards were detected in Termessos National Park during surveys in 2005, and local people and national park personnel were not aware of any.

 The leopard population in southern Russia had been reduced to two small and isolated populations by the 1950s, and by 2007, there were fewer than 50 individuals in the region.

-Since 1954, leopards were thought to be extirpated in Georgia, following kills by hunters.
+Since 1954, leopards were thought to be extirpated in Georgia, following killing by hunters.
 The political and social changes caused by the breakup of the Soviet Union in 1992 caused a severe economic crisis and weakening of formerly effective protection systems; wildlife habitats were severely fragmented, leopards were persecuted and wild ungulates were hunted.
 In addition, inadequate baseline data and lack of monitoring programmes made it difficult to evaluate declines of mammalian prey species.

 In the winter of 2003, zoologists found footprints of a leopard in Vashlovani National Park in southeastern Georgia.
 Camera traps recorded one young male individual several times.
-The individual was not recorded again between 2009 and 2014.
-A survey in 2019 found no leopards.
+The individual was not recorded again between 2009 and 2014, and a survey in 2019 found no leopards.

-Leopards also survived in northwestern Azerbaijan in the Akhar-Bakhar section of Ilisu State Reserve in the foothills of the Greater Caucasus, but in 2007 numbers were thought to be extremely low.
+Leopards also survived in northwestern Azerbaijan in the Akhar-Bakhar section of the Ilisu State Reserve in the foothills of the Greater Caucasus, but in 2007 numbers were thought to be extremely low.

 In Afghanistan, the leopard is thought to inhabit the central highlands of the Hindu Kush and the Wakhan corridor, but none have been photographed.
 The long-lasting conflict in the country badly affected both predator and prey species, so that the national population is considered to be small and severely threatened.

+In the 1970s, the leopard's presence was recorded in Pakistan's Kirthar Mountains, northeastern Baluchistan and Murree Hills.

 Behaviour and ecology

 The diet of P. p. tulliana varies depending on habitat.

-In southern Armenia and Iran, it preys mostly on wild goat (Capra aegagrus), mouflon (Ovis gmelini), wild boar (Sus scrofa), roe deer (Capreolus capreolus), goitered gazelle (Gazella subgutturosa), Indian crested porcupine (Hystrix indica) and European hare (Lepus europaeus).
+In southern Armenia and Iran, it preys mostly on wild goat (Capra aegagrus), mouflon (Ovis gmelini), wild boar (Sus scrofa), roe deer (Capreolus capreolus), goitered gazelle (Gazella subgutturosa), Indian crested porcupine (Hystrix indica), and European hare (Lepus europaeus).
 It occasionally attacks livestock and herding dogs.
 In Iran, the presence of leopards is highly correlated with the presence of wild goat and wild sheep.
 An attack by a leopard on an onager (Equus hemionus) was also recorded.
 In Turkey, it also preys on chamois (Rupicapra rupicapra).

 Adult males usually share their home ranges entirely or partially with two or three adult females.
 The mating season lasts from mid-January to mid-February.
 In Sarigol National Park, three females were documented in late April to May 2008 with one to two cubs each.
 A female with two cubs was also photographed in the Alborz Mountains.